sazarce/surviv2/README.md

 8. Ok, start new solo game.
 Come back to the code, on the right side you must see `Paused on breakpoint`.
 Below in the scope tab, click `Local` and find variable `this`.
 Click it right mouse key, and choose `Store as global variable` in a context menu.
 9. In the console on the bottom you must see `temp1`.
 10. Deactivate breakpoints and resume game script execution (press `ctrl + f8` and after press `f8`).
 11. Write in the console `var game = temp1`.
-Then paste [this](https://github.com/w3x731/survivIoAim/blob/master/survivIoAim.js) code if you need aim + zoom or [this](https://github.com/w3x731/survivIoAim/blob/master/survivIoZoom.js) code if you need only zoom (now its not effectively cheat).
+Then paste [this](https://github.com/w3x731/survivIoAim/blob/master/survivIoAim.js) code for aim.
-12. In the game, press `Z` for enable or disable script.
+12. In the game, press `Z` for enable or disable cheat.

 Its must be worked.
 How to check?
 Your person must automatically turn to the closest enemy.
 If page has been updated, is necessary repeat this steps again.